salvadorestran/sdfw/README.md

 The PoC is based on the following key components:

-1. a set of OpenFlow compliant switches, which will be simulated with [*Open vSwitch*](http://openvswitch.org/)
+1. a set of OpenFlow compliant switches, which will be supplied by [*Open vSwitch*](http://openvswitch.org/)

 2. an OpenFlow controller with the firewall application running on it, which will be the [*Ryu*](https://github.com/osrg/ryu) controller and its available Firewall app

-3. a *Front-end* web application, which **will be developed** in order to let an administrator manage the distributed firewall easily by means the REST API provided by Ryu
+3. a *Front-end* web application, which **will be developed** in order to let an administrator manage the distributed firewall easily by means of the REST API provided by Ryu

 #### Table of Contents: